-Additionally, Cascade actively participates in 811, Common Ground Alliance, local underground utility coordinating councils, and damage complaint programs and damage complaint programs in Washington and Oregon.
+Additionally, Cascade actively participates in 811, Common Ground Alliance, local underground utility coordinating councils, and damage complaint programs and damage complaint programs in Oregon and Washington.
 Cascade continues to explore other voluntary actions which could reduce methane emissions resulting from excavation damage.

-Beyond Cascade's commitment to reduce methane emissions from excavation damages, Cascade has completed operational and infrastructure changes to comply with federal requirements which have resulted in lowering methane emissions, and therefore lower GHG emissions in the State of Washington.
+Beyond Cascade's commitment to reduce methane emissions from excavation damages, Cascade has completed operational and infrastructure changes to comply with federal requirements which have resulted in lowering methane emissions, and therefore lower GHG emissions in the State of Oregon.
 This has mainly been realized through pipeline replacement projects where newer pipeline materials such as polyethylene and steel are used to replace older materials.
-Since 2012, Cascade has replaced nearly 98 miles of early vintage steel pipe in Washington with new steel or polyethylene pipe, ranging from service lines up to 12-inch mains.
+Since 2012, Cascade has replaced nearly 45 miles of early vintage steel pipe in Oregon with new steel or polyethylene pipe, ranging from service lines up to 12-inch mains.
 Also, Cascade has no unprotected steel pipe and no leak-prone cast iron pipe in its systems.

 In 2020, Washington enacted HB 2518, the Natural Gas Transmission bill, requiring natural gas distribution companies to expedite mitigation of hazardous leaks and reduce as practicable nonhazardous leaks, and providing utilities rate recovery to mitigate these leaks.
-Cascade collaborated with other Washington natural gas distribution companies on implementing methodology for compiling data and estimating emissions.
-The Company submitted the first annual report in March 2021 to the Washington Utilities and Transportation Commission.
-Internal tracking to compile data reports for HB 2518 is completed annually ongoing and shows few open leaks on the system and those are scheduled for repair according to Cascade's expedited leak management program.
+Although Cascade is not subject to this requirement in Oregon, the Company has adopted the same actions within Cascade's Oregon operations.
 Although companies are permitted by code to monitor smaller leaks for a period of time before addressing, Cascade has instituted a policy to repair all identified leaks as quickly as possible and with a goal to eliminate even the smallest non-hazardous leaks within 15 months of discovery.
 By expediting leak mitigation, Cascade has reduced leak emissions within the system.

-Cascade's methane emissions rate is estimated to be in the range of 0.06 and 0.10 percent (annual volume of methane emitted per total annual methane throughput volume).
+Cascade's methane emissions rate in Oregon is estimated to be in the range of 0.07 and 0.11 percent (annual volume of methane emitted per total annual methane throughput volume).
 Although Cascade is not a member of One Future, the Company has been evaluating its emissions intensity and implementing emissions reductions for a number of years.
-Cascade's emission rate is close to the reported emission rate of 0.092 percent average achieved by One Future member natural gas distribution companies and is much lower than
+Cascade's emission rate is close to the reported emission rate of 0.092 percent average achieved by One Future member natural gas distribution companies and is much lower than One Future's emission rate goal for the natural gas distribution segment of less than 0.22 percent.

-One Future's emission rate goal for the natural gas distribution segment of less than 0.22 percent.
 Cascade continues to explore additional ways to reduce methane releases that occur within normal operations, including the use of technology that could be used to capture and reinject natural gas from one section of pipe into an adjacent section during pipeline maintenance.
 By using this technology, Cascade would be able to isolate a section of pipe scheduled for maintenance and minimize the amount of natural gas released to atmosphere from blowdowns.